Books, Journals, Manuscripts

 1898Geological Observations … 3rd edition.
 New York: D. Appleton & Co.

-Part II, Chapters VIII, XIII & XIV Excerpts in which Darwin comments on the elevation of the eastern coast of South America, geology of the Abrolhos Islets, and the sketches found on Plate 1 in this book.
+Excerpts in which Darwin comments on the elevation of the eastern coast of South America, geology of the Abrolhos Islets, and Central Chile, including the sketches found on Plate 1 in this book.